Realizations of countable Borel equivalence relations: A global decomposition

 Assume that $E$ is such a $\inc$-maximum, towards a contradiction.
 Say $E$ lives on the space $X$.
 Fix an invariant measure $\mu$ for $E$.
-We will show that every infinite countable group $\Gamma$ embeds algebraically into $[E]$, the measure theoretic full group of $E$ with respect to $\mu$, contradicting a result of Ozawa, see \cite[page 29]{Kec10}.
+We will show that every infinite countable group $\Gamma$ embeds algebraically into $[E]$, the measure-theoretic full group of $E$ with respect to $\mu$ (see \Cref{prelim-measure}). contradicting a result of Ozawa, see \cite[page 29]{Kec10}.